 Repeat Steps 10-13 until all the designs are sliced.

-Once all your designs are sliced and the only thing you have left in your “layers” panel are the sliced images that you want to cut, then click on “Go”.
+Once all your designs are sliced and the only thing you have left in your “layers” panel are the sliced images that you want to cut, then click on “Make It”.
 Hopefully this screenshot will give a good idea of how the stencil will overlap.
-As you can see there are 4 Sliced Image C, and the design is duplicated, where the stencil will overlap.

 Step 16-Multiple Layers

 There should be multiple mats for the multiple layers being cut.
-If it all looks good, click “Go”.
+If it all looks good, click “Continue”.

 Step 17-Select Material